ZhangSteven/tradefile_11490/README.md

 # tradefile_11490
-Read a trade file from Bloomberg (AIM THRP report), then perform 2 tasks:
+Read a trade file from Bloomberg (AIM THRP report), do the following:

-1. Convert this trade file to China Life trustee format;
+1. Produce a trade file in China Life trustee format;
-2. Create an accumulated trade file that include all trades since year 2015, including the trades in this trade file.
+2. Produce an accumulated trade file.

-## To do
-1. For 11490-B, if the type of trade is "AFS", convert to "Trading" in the output CL trustee trade file.

 ## Ver 1.0
 - Output trade file and accumulated trade file are both of type csv.

-- There is no database involved, the accumulated trade file is built by adding today's trades to the nearest accumulated trade file in the output directory.
+You need to save as Excel if necessary.

+- For 11490-B, if a trade is of type "AFS", then its type will be converted to "Trading" in the CL trustee trade file.